alexcraig777/pythy/docs/issues.rst

 with my debugger.

 * You should be able to use multiple distinct header files.
-A single shared object will probably have the interface split across multiple headers.
+A single shared object will probably have its interface split across multiple headers.

 * You shouldn't have to use a prefix like ``interface_`` in front of